-The Icefields Parkway stretching from the mountain village of Banff right through the Rocky Mountains to Jasper National Park is regarded as one of the world’s best road trips, and no trip to Canada would be complete without making the drive at least once (we’ve done it at least a dozen times and it never gets old).
+The Icefields Parkway stretching from the mountain village of Banff right through the Canadian Rockies to Jasper National Park is regarded as one of the world’s best road trips, and no trip to Canada would be complete without making the drive at least once (we’ve done it at least a dozen times and it never gets old).

 The sheer variety of terrain you’ll see on the Icefields Parkway road trip is so diverse it’s hard to believe it’s even real.
 Craggy mountain peaks, glaciers, pristine lakes, waterfalls… The list goes on.

-If you’re planning a road trip and want to see some of the best scenery in Canada, the Icefields Parkway is without doubt your number one highway.
+If you’re planning a road trip and want to see some of the best scenery in Canada, the Icefields Parkway is, without a doubt, your number one highway.

 Some parts of Canada are so isolated that even a pin on a map barely allows you to truly comprehend where in the world it is.

 The northern tip of Baffin Island in Nunavut is one such place.

 Less than 5000 tourists visit the Nunavut territory every single year, making it one of the least-visited places in the country.

 Those that do make it out here though are usually searching for one thing – wildlife.
 And a little-known destination called the ‘floe edge’ offers some of the best wildlife experiences money can buy.